-“Basically, any sort of discharge along the eyelashes could be concerning for pink eye,” says Dr. Aishwarya Deenadayalu of Portland, Oregon’s Metropolitan Pediatrics.
-“It’s yellowish-green most commonly… thick discharge that crusts the eye shut.”
+“Basically, any sort of discharge along the eyelashes could be concerning for pink eye,” says Dr. Aishwarya Deenadayalu of Metropolitan Pediatrics in Portland, Oregon.
+“It’s yellowish-green most commonly … thick discharge that crusts the eye shut.”

 How to Diagnose and Treat Pink Eye